Qowaiv/qowaiv-domainmodel/README.md

 events.

 ## Always Valid
-The aggregate should always be valid according to the boundaries of their domain.
+The aggregate should always be valid according to the boundaries of its domain.
 There are multiple ways to achieve this, but within Qowaiv Domain Model this is guaranteed via an implicitly triggered validator.